 Eligibility is for hourly, nonexempt, full-time staff.
 During the new hire probationary period (typically 90 days), ETO will be accrued but cannot be used until successful completion.
-If a probationary period is extended, ETO accruals will begin upon completion.
-If an employee is placed on a new probationary period, after their initial probationary period, ETO hours will continue to accrue, however, the employee will be unable to request time off until the completion of the new probationary period.
+If an employee's initial probationary period is extended, or they are placed on a new probationary period after their initial probationary period, ETO hours will continue to accrue, however, the employee will be unable to request time off until the completion of the new probationary period.
 Eligible employees must be scheduled to work at least 30 hours per week regularly.
 Employees scheduled to work less than 30 hours per week regularly, on-call, PRN, and temporary employees are not eligible to accrue ETO.